jacobkrantz/ProbSyllabifier/README.md

 *utils.py*
 Tools currently associated with training and using HMM matrices.
 *run.py*
 Run this file to use the Syllabifier.
 Used for running NIST, training HMM, and using the HMM.

 ####HMM Files:
+*MatrixA.txt*
+Holds the information from Matrix A
+*MatrixB.txt*
+Holds the information from Matrix B
 *syllabDict.txt*
-houses the dictionary created in NISTSyllab.py.
+Houses the dictionary created in NISTSyllab.py.

 ---
 ###Tokenization